lazlo-bonin/gocs/README.md

 Then, your system must add and remove listeners to the collision events in its `AddComponent` and `RemoveComponent` phases.

-The system will also need to use the `SystemEvents` helper class to assign its event handlers.
-This is a common pattern with RECS:
+The system will also need to use the `SystemEvents` helper to assign its event handlers.
+This is a common pattern with GOCS:

 ```csharp
 class DestructionSystem : BaseSystem